ArcherDotBuild/L2/09-An-Advanced-Look-at-Functions/README.md

 **There are some differences between function expressions and normal functions how these behave**

 **You can add in a name for a function expression**

+## 4. Higher Order Functions
+Functions that operate on/with other functions.
+They can: